-Esophageal cancer (EC) is one of the most common gastrointestinal malignant diseases, and the sixth leading cause of cancer-related deaths worldwide (1).
-The incidence rate of EC varies considerably with location, mainly occurring in Asia, China accounting for over 70 % (2).
-Due to absence of typical clinical symptoms in the early stages of EC and lack of early diagnostic strategy, most patients have progressed into an advanced stage when they are diagnosed so the prognosis is extremely poor, and the 5-year survival rate is < 20 % (3).
+Esophageal cancer (EC) is one of the most common gastrointestinal malignant diseases, and sixth leading cause of cancer-related deaths worldwide[1].
+The incidence rate of EC varies considerably with location, mainly occurs in Asian, of which China accounts for more than 70%[2].
+Due to absence of typical clinical symptoms in the early stages of EC and lack of early diagnostic strategy, most patients have progressed into an advanced stage when they are diagnosed, so the prognosis is extremely poor, and the 5-year survival rate is less than 20%[3].
 At present, endoscopy combined with histopathological examination is the gold standard for diagnosing EC.
-However, due to its invasiveness, high cost, and missed diagnoses in early patients, it cannot be used as a common physical examination screening method (3).
-The commonly used non-invasive blood biomarkers in EC are carcinoembryonic antigen (CEA), squamous cell carcinoma-associated antigen (SCC), and cytokeratin 19 fragment (CYFRA21-1).
-However, due to its poor sensitivity and insufficient prognostic value, it is difficult that it becomes the main auxiliary diagnostic indicators for EC (4).
-Therefore, there is an urgent need for finding a non-invasive biomarker with high sensitivity and specificity for the diagnosis of EC.
+However, due to its invasiveness, high cost, and the missed diagnosis for early patients, it cannot be used as a common physical examination screening method[3].
+The commonly used non-invasive blood biomarkers in EC are carcinoembryonic antigen (CEA), squamous cell carcinomaassociated antigen (SCC), cytokeratin 19 fragment (CYFRA21-1).
+However, due to its poor sensitivity and insufficient prognostic value, it is difficult to become the main auxiliary diagnostic indicators for EC[4].
+Therefore, there is an urgent need to find a non-invasive biomarker with high sensitivity and specificity for the diagnosis of EC.

-MicroRNA (miRNA) is a group of small endogenous non-coding RNAs (5) that participate in the regulation of various cancer-associated biological processes (6).
+MicroRNA (miRNA) is a group of small endogenous non-coding RNAs[5], participated in the regulation of various cancer-associated biological processes[6].
 At present, more and more studies have evaluated the feasibility of circulating miRNAs as biomarkers for the diagnosis of EC.
-Results are exciting, but there are still some inconsistent conclusions.
+The results are exciting, but there are still some inconsistent conclusions.
 Therefore, we conducted a comprehensive meta-analysis to explore the clinical applicability of circulating miRNA for the diagnosis of EC.